 In this operation, the surgeon removes all of the lymph nodes in the region near the primary tumor.
-For example, if the MCC is found on an arm, the surgeon would remove the nodes in the underarm region on that side of the body, which is where cancer cells would most likely travel to first.
+For example, if the MCC is found on an arm, the surgeon would remove the nodes in the underarm region on that side of the body, which is where cancer cells would be most likely to travel first.

 This type of surgery is done in an operating room and requires general anesthesia (where you are in a deep sleep).
 As with any major operation, complications can include reactions to anesthesia, bleeding, blood clots, and infections.
 Most people will have soreness or pain for some time after surgery.
 This can usually be helped with medicines, if needed.

 A full lymph node dissection can also cause some long-term side effects.
 One of the most troublesome is called lymphedema.
 Lymph nodes in the groin or under the arm normally help drain fluid from the limbs.
-If they are removed, fluid may build up.
+If they are removed, fluid could build up.
 This can cause limb swelling, which may or may not go away.
 If severe enough, it can cause skin problems and an increased risk of infections in the limb.
 Elastic stockings or compression sleeves can help some people with this condition.
-For more information, see our document Understanding Lymphedema (for Cancers Other Than Breast Cancer).
+For more information, see Understanding Lymphedema (for Cancers Other Than Breast Cancer).
 (Sentinel lymph node biopsy is less likely to cause this problem.)

 Skin grafting and reconstructive surgery

 After removing large skin cancers, it may not be possible to stretch the nearby skin enough to stitch the edges of the wound together.
 In these cases, healthy skin may be taken from another part of the body and grafted over the wound to help it heal and look better after surgery.
 Other reconstructive surgical procedures can also be helpful in some cases.